- facilitates the exchange of ideas and professional suggestions among colleagues

 Order print version

-On the occasion of its anniversary (2017), the LChG summarized its career in the brochure "LChG History - 70 Years of Society of Food Chemistry" (2018)
+On the occasion of its anniversary (2017), the LChG has summarised its history in the brochure "LChG History - 70 Years of the Society of Food Chemistry" (2018)

 Download PDF